Mati365/under-control/README.md

 - Better encapsulation of data.
 Due to low `context` usage it allows you to reuse built controllable controls in other forms.
 - Provides rerender-free control value side effects.
 Modify of control can reset value of form without doing additional `useEffect`.
 - Exports additional hooks such as `use-promise-callback` / `use-update-effect` that can be reused in your project.
-- Highly testes codebase with 100% coverage.
+- Highly tested codebase with 100% coverage.

 ## 📝 Forms